Spicer says Trump is sticking to claims Obama wiretapped Trump Tower, even as FBI says there's no evidence.

 The Republican chairmen of the House and Senate Intelligence Committees, along with both U.S. and British officials, have previously said they know of no evidence to support the claim.

-But Spicer said Trump was not having second thoughts about the charge, suggesting new information might come.
+But Spicer said Trump was not having second thoughts about the charge and suggested new information might be revealed.

 "There's a lot of areas that still need to be covered.
 There's a lot of information that still needs to be discussed," Spicer said.